Carrying group B Strep

 GBS can occasionally cause other infection in adults.

-When GBS infection occurs in adults, it’s usually (but not always) in those with serious underlying medical conditions which reduce the effectiveness of the immune system and so make them more susceptible to all kinds of infection, including GBS; in the elderly; and pregnant women.
+When GBS infection occurs in adults, it’s usually (but not always) in those with serious underlying medical conditions which reduce the effectiveness of the immune system and so make them more susceptible to all kinds of infection, including GBS; in the elderly; and in pregnant women.
 Although uncommon, GBS infection in adults displays a whole spectrum of severity, from easily treated to very serious, particularly in non-pregnant adults.

 GBS infections in adults are usually skin and soft tissue infections (such as infection of skin ulcers caused by poor circulation and diabetes, or pressure sores in patients confined to bed), blood infections, pneumonia and urinary tract infections (such as kidney, bladder or prostate infections).
 GBS may also cause meningitis in adults, as well as bone infections (typically septic arthritis or osteomyelitis) and deep eye infections.

 The overall rate of GBS bacteraemia (GBS detected from the blood) for 2018 was 4.2 per 100,000 population for England, Wales and Northern Ireland combined, with 11% more cases reported compared to 2015.
 Rates were highest in those aged less than one year (84.6 per 100,000 population).
 In adults, rates of GBS bacteraemia were highest in those aged 75 and over (13.0 per 100,000 in females and 16.3 per 100,000 in males).

 Early recognition and treatment is important to cure GBS infection in adults.
 High doses of antibiotics such as penicillin should be administered and the full course taken.

 Most GBS infection can be treated successfully, although some people will require all the expertise of intensive care facilities.
 Not all hospitals have such a facility and so some ill patients will have to be transferred to one with these specialised facilities.